For a free, no obligation quotation please call us on 0800 644 6282

 This lean-to conservatory offers seamless access to the outside.
 In conjunction with beautiful bi-folding doors, a lean-to conservatory provides you with a stylish entrance to your garden or patio.

 Lean-to conservatories come in a wide variety of style options.
-You can choose from full height glass panels or raised uPVC panels.
-Both these style options tie in very nicely with uPVC window frames.
+You can choose from full height glass panels or raised uPVC or aluminium panels.
+Both these style options tie in very nicely with uPVC or aluminium window frames.

 The simple lean-to style features clean, symmetrical lines making them ideal for modern homes.
 This understated structure is ideal for those who prefer a subtler design as the lean-to will not upstage the rest of your property.